 Goodbye corporate life

-After a frenetic career in marketing and advertising, I said cheerio-cheers to briefcases, bosses and bags under my eyes to write full time.
+After a frenetic career in marketing and advertising, I said adieu to briefcases, bosses and bags under my eyes to write full time.

 I never had visions of book deals in my future but I was always a storyteller.
 Ask my brothers.
 They’re in their fifties but can still recite the escapades I took them on in the magic helicopter parked in the attic of our old family home.

 I am intrigued by people who seem strong on the surface but broken underneath.
 My fiction themes deal with the secrets and shadows of life.

 An Elephant in my Kitchen is my first non-fiction.
 Writing about Françoise Malby-Anthony’s life on her game reserve in Zululand after the death of her husband was a surprising turn of events but I loved every minute of bringing her stories alive.